 It should be noted that this Technical Report is inherently incomplete.
 It is not possible to provide a complete list of programming language vulnerabilities because new weaknesses are discovered continually.
 Any such report can only describe those that have been found, characterized, and determined to have sufficient probability and consequence.

-Information Technology — Programming Languages — Guidance to avoiding vulnerabilities in programming languages through language selection and use – Vulnerability descriptions for the programming language Fortran
+Programming Languages — Programming language vulnerabilities – Part 8: Vulnerability descriptions for the programming language Fortran

 1. Scope